 Figure 6.
-Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-3 sample (upper row).
-Circles are percentage comparator.
+Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-3 sample (upper and middle rows).

 Figure 7.
-Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-4 sample(upper row).
-Circles are percentage comparator.
+Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-4 sample (upper and middle rows).